 The crux of this comparison was always going to be down to performance.
 The raw power of these two cards is their biggest differentiating factor, so the question is, is it worth spending an extra $50 for the added capabilities of the 5700 XT?
 Let’s take a look at the specifications first to get an idea of what we’re dealing with.

 |Radeon RX 5700 XT||Radeon RX 5700|

 |Memory||8GB GDDR6||8GB GDDR6|

 Another major factor is the clock speed.
 The base clock is 150MHz higher on the 5700 XT and its “game clock,” the typical clock speed you can expect during sustained load, is 130MHz more.
-That’s not likely to have a huge impact on overall performance, but it all helps.
-The boost clock is much greater on the XT, but with the sub-par cooling on these cards, we don’t expect either to approach that speed for more than a fraction of a second near the beginning of a load.
+That too aids the performance improvements of the 5700 XT, though that gap can be closed with overclocking.
+The boost clock is much greater on the XT, but unless you have strong cooling from a third-party card, it’s not a speed you’ll likely hit with regularity.

 If you’re just looking for overall performance, the 5700 XT is clearly the better card, but if value for money is important to you and that extra $50 would be more useful elsewhere, the 5700 holds its own.
 That’s especially true at 1440p, where it manages well over 100 FPS in Civ VI and close to it in BF5 and Fortnite.

 One of the biggest issues facing the RX 5700 XT and 5700 at launch, was that the reference blower coolers weren’t up to the task.
 Although there have been some who have found that new heat paste and added washers can make quite a difference, the out of the box coolers on those cards aren’t great.
 They’re loud and they don’t cool the GPU well enough to prevent throttling, which is why, out of the box, many reference cards struggle to hit the speeds that AMD claimed.